HAWinther/AST5220-Cosmology/README.md

 See Examples.cpp - and run the examples as [ make examples; ./examples ; ] - for examples on how to make splines, solve ODEs and the functionality of the stuff supplied with this template.

 For the last milestone you need to compute spherical bessel functions (see the function j\_ell(n, x) in Utils.cpp).
 There are several options for this: if you have a C++17 compiler (use -std=c++17 instead of c++11 in the Makefile) then you can use provided by the C++ standard std::sph\_bessel(n, x).
-The GSL library also provides a function gsl\_sf\_bessel\_jl(n, x) for this.
-This implementation has problems with underflow for small x and large n, but we can correct this using known asymptotical expressions.
-The last option is to use another library.
-If none of these works for you then try the [Complex Bessel](https://github.com/joeydumont/complex_bessel) library.
+Otherwise the GSL library provides a function gsl\_sf\_bessel\_jl(n, x) for this that we use in the template.
+This implementation has problems with underflow for small x and large n, but we correct this using known asymptotical expressions.
+The last option is to use another library like for example the [Complex Bessel](https://github.com/joeydumont/complex_bessel) library.

 # How to install GSL